unicode-org/message-format-wg/guidelines/decision-process.md

 5. The monthly group meeting has the ultimate decision making authority.
     - Chair Group or Chair don't have a decision making authority, see [chair-group.md](chair-group.md) and [chair-group-members.md](chair-group-members.md).
 6. In case consensus cannot be found over multiple iterations of arguments and counter arguments, a monthly group meeting MAY reach consensus to mandate the Chair Group to organize a ballot among all group members in good standing.
 The ballot wording, options, and success criteria SHOULD be explicitely defined in a monthly meeting.
 The Chair Group only administers and implements the ballot and its results.
-7. Blacklisting procedure is TBD by monthly meeting consensus if and when needed.
+7. Proscription procedure is TBD by monthly meeting consensus if and when needed.

 ## Fast-Tracking PRs